adlnet/xAPI-Spec/xAPI-Communication.md

 account any temporary condition, such as excessive load, which might cause a delay in Statements becoming available for retrieval.

-* If the attachment property of a GET statement is used and is set to <code>true</code>, the LRS MUST use the multipart response format and include all attachments as described in <a href="#attachments">4.1.11</a>.
+* If the "attachment" property of a GET statement is used and is set to <code>true</code>, the LRS MUST use the multipart response format and include all attachments as described in <a href="#attachments">4.1.11</a>.

-* If the attachment property of a GET statement is used and is set to <code>false</code>, the LRS MUST NOT include attachment raw data and MUST report application/json.
+* If the "attachment" property of a GET statement is used and is set to <code>false</code>, the LRS MUST NOT include attachment raw data and MUST report application/json.

-* The LRS SHOULD* include a "Last-Modified" header which matches the Stored timestamp of the Statement.
+* The LRS SHOULD* include a "Last-Modified" header which matches the "Stored" timestamp of the Statement.

 <a name="queryStatementRef" />